retypeapp/retype/guides/cli.md

 retype build
 ```

 Within just a few seconds, Retype will create a new website and save to the `output` location as defined in the `retype.yml`.
-By default, the `output` location is a new folder named `retype`.
+By default, the `output` location is a new folder named `.retype`.
 You can rename to whatever you like, or adjust the path to generate the output to any other location, such as another sub-folder.

 If the `.md` documentation files for your project were located not in the root (`.`) but within a `docs` subfolder AND you wanted to have Retype send the output to a `website` folder, you would use the following config: